helioole/lab3/README.md

 ## Scenarios
 ### The 1st scenario
 Obviously, we won't be able to continue if there's no available room.
-THat's why simulation stops when `Manager` can't find our guest a room.
+That's why simulation stops when `Manager` can't find our guest a room.

 ### The 2nd scenario
 The guest takes his keys and has to go to room.